Epilepsy – Diagnosis, Symptoms, and Treatment

 What is Epilepsy?

-Seizure disorder is a neurologic condition characterized by spontaneous firing of neurons in the cerebral cortex, which may lead to impaired consciousness, convulsions, and other neurologic deficits.
+Seizure disorders are a set of neurologic conditions characterized by spontaneous firing of neurons in the cerebral cortex, which may lead to impaired consciousness, convulsions, and other neurologic deficits.
 Some patients have a genetic predisposition to developing seizures and have recurrent seizure activity – this condition is termed epilepsy.
-A subset of patients with seizure disorder develop seizures due to other conditions – such as stroke, meningitis, brain tumor, traumatic brain injury, electrolyte abnormalities, and low glucose.
+A subset of patients with seizure disorders develop seizures due to other conditions – such as stroke, meningitis, brain tumor, traumatic brain injury, electrolyte abnormalities, and low glucose.

-Severe seizures or tonic-clonic (grand mal) seizures are potentially life threatening – this is especially true in a condition called status epilepticus which is characterized by a prolonged and refractory seizure.
-Repeat seizures can lead to cumulative brain injury.
+Severe seizures or tonic-clonic seizures (previously referred to as grand-mal) are potentially life threatening – this is especially true in a condition called status epilepticus where seizure activity continues for a prolonged period of time.
+Long-lasting or repeated seizures in a short time period can lead to cumulative brain injury.

 What Causes Epilepsy?